carla-simulator/carla/Docs/benchmark_creating.md

 #### Defining the Agent

 The tested agent must  inherit the base *Agent* class.
-Lets start by deriving a simple forward agent:
+Let's start by deriving a simple forward agent:

     from carla.agent.agent import Agent
     from carla.client import VehicleControl